|

 And Bill Gates, who actually invented little (he started by

-cloning a Basic interpreter and buying an operating system), but
+cloning a Basic interpreter and buying a cloned operating system), but

 hired some of the best (when Xerox PARC was at the end of its first glory days)